aglaevazz/FairBeans-Java-Webapplication/README.md

 ### Description:
 This is a web application for the fictitious company FairBeans which distributes biological fair trade coffee beans.
-The application connects to a database where distribution partners are stored.
-Those will be displayed via a Google Maps plugin.
+The application connects to a database where distribution partners and products are stored.
+Partners and products are mapped by a many to many relationship.
-Partners in a specific area will be accessible searching on zip code or city.
 This project is the base for a new enterprise.
 The real purpose is hidden to protect the new company until launch.

+### Todo:
+* Display partners in Google Maps plugin.
+Make partners searchable by zip code or city.
+* Add login page for partners to display there current contract and request changes, etc.
+* Add login page for managers to add products and partners.
+* improve design and text.

 ### Technologies used:
 * Java 15
 * Spring Boot
+* JPA & Hibernate
+* PostgreSQL
 * Maven
-* PostgreSQL, ogAdmin 4
+* Google Maps: Maps JavaScript API
 * bootstrap (used a free template from [quackit.com](https://www.quackit.com/html/templates/))
-* Google Maps: Maps JavaScript API
+* thymeleaf

 ### Demo: